zappascout/devil_notes-sources/docs/notes_12_devil.md

 programmer asking "But is it possible to smear paint on the wall without creating valid Perl?"
-I came across this when researching engineers who left Google over a series of scandals including the firing of an important AI researcher from the company—to be examined in the next chapter.
+I came across this when researching engineers who left Google over a series of scandals including the firing of an important AI researcher from the company—to be examined in due course.
 [mac]:https://www.mcmillen.dev/sigbovik/

 ==And Rabble's pitch almost works==: